-After re-evaluating bacterial data following Oklahoma's assessment protocol, nine TMDLs were developed for the six waterbodies in the Washita Basin Study Area.
-Table 5-3 summarizes the calculations of the bacterial TMDLs in the report.
-Table 5-1 indicates the amount that each pollutant will need to be reduced [Percent Reduction Goal (PRG)] in order for that waterbody to meet water quality standards and its designated beneficial uses.
-Table 5-2 includes the information on the bacterial WLA for the point source in the TMDL calculations.
+After re-evaluating bacterial data following Oklahoma's assessment protocol, seven TMDLs were developed for the four waterbodies in the Arkansas-Keystone Basin Study Area.
+Table 5-2 summarizes the calculations of the bacterial TMDLs in the report.
+Table 5-1 indicates the amount that each pollutant will need to be reduced [Percent Reduction Goal (PRG)] for that waterbody to meet water quality standards and its designated beneficial uses.